The Link Between Exercise and Mental Health: What Science

 How Exercise Impacts the Brain

-- Improved Neurogenesis: Studies show that exercise promotes neurogenesis, the process of creating new brain cells, particularly in the hippocampus, a region crucial for learning, memory, and emotional regulation.
-This process helps protect against age-related cognitive decline and improves overall cognitive function.
+• Improved Neurogenesis: Physical activity supports neurogenesis, the formation of new brain cells, especially in the hippocampus, a region essential for memory, learning, and emotional regulation.
+Enhanced neurogenesis helps protect against age-related cognitive decline and supports better cognitive function.

 Mental Health Conditions and the Benefits of Exercise